JuliaAstro/EphemerisSources.jl/paper/index.md

 and a [REST API](https://ssd-api.jpl.nasa.gov/doc/horizons.html) [@horizons].

-This paper introduces several packages which allow users to download and process ephemeris data idomatically, all from within Julia: `SPICEApplications.jl`, `SPICEKernels.jl`, `SPICEBodies.jl`, `HorizonsAPI.jl` and `HorizonsEphemeris.jl`.
+This paper introduces several packages which allow users to download and process ephemeris data idomatically, all from within Julia:
+`SPICEKernels.jl`, `SPICEBodies.jl`, `HorizonsAPI.jl` and `HorizonsEphemeris.jl`.
 Through the use of these packages, users can share replicatable code which automatically fetches publicly available ephemeris data, as opposed to manually including ephemeris data files with their source code distribution.

-## Statement of Need
+# Statement of Need

-While ephemeris users have all of the tools they need to fetch and parse ephemeris data within Julia, they do not have the tools to do so _simply_ or _idiomatically_. [@sec-need-horizons] and [@sec-need-spice] present the research needs filled by each of the five packages introduced in this paper.
+While ephemeris users have the tools they need to fetch and parse ephemeris data from multiple sources within Julia, they do not have the tools to do so _simply_ or _idiomatically_.
+Horizons ephemeris data is distributed in plain text with surrounding metadata, and manual parsing is required for users to programmatically use the fetched ephemeris data.
+Generic SPICE kernels are freely available, and can be used with`CSPICE` (and wrapper libraries) for kernel inspection and data retrieval, but new users and students may find the required workflows unfamiliar.
+The packages presented in this paper may be used by students and professionals to idiomatically inspect and use ephemeris data, without prior knowledge of SPICE Toolkit utilities or REST APIs.

 ### JPL HORIZONS